skappal7/PyCaret-Gradio-Prediction-App/README.md

 # PyCaret-Gradio-Prediction-App 🔮
 This app is created using PyCaret low code machine learning library and Gradio an open source and easy-to-use UI for your ML model, function, or API with only a few lines of code.
 Integrate directly into your Python notebook, or share a link with anyone.

-The video belows shows a Heart Failure prediction (1 = Stroke & 0 = No Stroke) based on the selections made by the users.
+The video below shows a Heart Failure prediction (1 = Stroke & 0 = No Stroke) based on the selections made by the users.
 Gradio and PyCaret can be used to create compelling Ml PoCs.

 ![Alt Text](https://github.com/skappal7/PyCaret-Gradio-Prediction-App/blob/main/PyCaret%20Gradio.gif)